 The ELRC, a recognized national and international leader in education research and evaluation, collaborates with and provides expert grant preparation and evaluation resources to faculty in all colleges across Purdue University.
 The professional staff provide trusted and effective grant proposal development with the aim of producing highly competitive proposals.
 The ELRC continues much of the work of the former Discovery Learning Research Center.

 The Gifted Education Research and Resource Institute (GERI) works to further the development of gifts and talents in individuals throughout the lifespan.
 GERI conducts research on the psychology of talent development, trains professionals from all nations of the world to promote the development of individuals who have gifts and talents, and provides services to talented individuals and their families.

-The center’s mission is to provide support for implementing, designing and developing serious games and virtual environments for learning; to encourage collaboration across Purdue and with K-12 schools; and, to establish a foundation for securing funding and conducting research at Purdue on the use of serious games and virtual learning environments in education.
+The Purdue Center for Serious Games and Learning in Virtual Environments‘ mission is to provide support for implementing, designing and developing serious games and virtual environments for learning; to encourage collaboration across Purdue and with K-12 schools; and, to establish a foundation for securing funding and conducting research at Purdue on the use of serious games and virtual learning environments in education.
 Visit the center on Facebook.

 The Counseling and Guidance Center is the counseling service and training facility for the College of Education on the Purdue University campus.
 Our services are available to University students and staff, to high school students, and to adults in the community at large.